Barbara Buono: 2013 campaign for Governor

 On December 11, 2012, Buono announced her candidacy for Governor of New Jersey in the Democratic primary, with the winner to face Republican incumbent Chris Christie in the 2013 election.
 Buono gained considerable party support by late January.
 In the primary election on June 4, 2013, she was chosen over one opponent to be the Democratic nominee for Governor of New Jersey in the 2013 general election.
-Despite New Jersey being a historically Democratic state in presidential contests, her campaign struggled to gain traction against Christie.
+Despite New Jersey being a historically Democratic state in presidential contests, her campaign struggled to gain traction against Christie, who was popular at the time.

 On July 29, Buono selected Milly Silva, executive vice president of 1199 SEIU, as her running mate for lieutenant governor.

 On November 5, Buono was defeated by incumbent Governor Chris Christie by a 60.3% to 38.2% margin.

 Post election

 Buono moved to Portland, Oregon in 2015 and became advisor to Mayor Ted Wheeler.
 She returned to the East Coast in 2019.